 We Need your Testimony for the Six Sub-Cases the Tribunal will Hear

 Communities in which fracking is planned or already underway are planning to hold Fact-Finding Hearings.
 These are informal gatherings in which community members can share their experiences and concerns about fracking.
-These stories will be recorded made available during the Tribunal's plenary hearings in October, 2017.
+These stories will be recorded made available during the Tribunal's plenary hearings in late 2017 or early 2018.

 These Preliminary Fact Finding Hearings are an opportunity for impacted persons and communities to provide personal witness testimony about how fracking has impacted them.
 Fact Finding Hearings are much simpler affairs than the Tribunal itself, and much simpler than mini-tribunals.
 A retired judge or magistrate to conduct the hearing may be ideal but not necessary.
 A member of our PPT organizing team, or someone designated by us, could also conduct the hearings.

 A Fact Finding Hearing begins with a very short explanation about the Permanent Peoples’ Tribunal on Human Rights and Fracking and then moves directly into hearing testimony in whatever form individuals might wish to provide it — spoken in person, written, audio- or video-recorded, by proxy, anonymously, with personal identification, or in any combination of these.